-- Participation in a research project (20%) will improve the quality of the students' practical knowledge of linguistic research.
+- Participation in a research project (50%) will improve the quality of the student's practical knowledge of linguistic research.
 This way, the students will have priceless first-hand knowledge about carrying out linguistic research.
+The research project consists of 4 tests.
+Students are not graded for these tests, the completion of this part of the continuous assessment is based purely on participation.
+Failing to participate in even one test results in 0 participation in a research project score (which is 50% of the continuous assessment).